Celebrating three years of re-use, repurpose and recycling impact

 - From July 2022 to June 2023, on average, 96% of donated items were resold, and the remaining 4% were appropriately recycled through UPPAREL's streams.

 - In the same period total sales equalled nearly 5 times more than the previous year, with 3.5 more items sold - predominantly driven by increased donations into South Australia and Victoria.

 And it just keeps on getting better – so far in 2023, sales are 5 times greater than our first whole year of partnership in 2021.

-This partnership revolutionises the way you can donate your unwanted clothing.
 Our goal is to ensure that no donated item ends up in landfill.
-To counter the traditional clothing consumption model of 'take, make and dispose', we've created an innovative circular model that makes sure every item of clothing is either ‘re-used, recycled or repurposed’.
+To counter the traditional clothing consumption model of 'take, make and dispose', we've grown our circular model with UPPAREL that makes sure every donated item through our partnership is re-used, recycled or repurposed.

 If you’ve been out of the recycle loop, here’s a reminder of how it works

 You might have heard of UPPAREL in ABC's latest season of War on Waste!
 UPPAREL collects unwanted textiles from individuals and brands across the country, and once it arrives at their facility in Victoria, each and every garment is carefully sorted.

 Reusable textiles are distributed amongst Australian-based charities – we're fortunate to receive weekly donations into Victoria and South Australia, with extra stock sent to Queensland, New South Wales and Western Australia on occasion.

 Items that can't be re-used are recycled – these are further categorised and organized based on the appropriate recycling channel.
 The majority are recycled into a very fine, fluffy fibre, which is used to replace virgin polyester filling in toys and cushions.
 Earlier in 2023, UPPAREL launched UPtex, a completely recycled and recyclable rigid panel material, which can be used to make packaging, signage and homewares!